jnozzi/cocoadev.com/SiteContent/General/BookProgInObjC.markdown

 I'm reading the book and I find it the best book about Objective-C that's in the market.
 It's very easy to read, it's context is clear and easy to follow.
 I have made great improvement after reading five chapters.
 Give it a shot.

 I totally agree.
 It is a book on the language, not a book on Cocoa programming.
 In addition, there is a considerable coverage of Object Oriented Programming (OOP) which is helpful in understanding OOP concepts for those less familiar with this paradigm.
 Get
-Aaron Hillegass' Cocoa Programming for Mac OS X Book [[[BookCocoaProgMacOSX]]] for the GUI material.
+Aaron Hillegass' Cocoa Programming for Mac OS X Book General/[BookCocoaProgMacOSX] for the GUI material.

 ----